aliahsan07/class-of-compilers/Lectures/Lecture 2/README.md

 ## Summary

 **SUMMARY: Why do we care about Regular Expressions?
-For lexers, we**
+For lexers, we use RE to convert to DFA.
+RE defined lexers are widely used**